-Mushrooms are a great, low-calorie yet satiating food that can be served as a side, a vegetable component in any dish, or as the main course of a vegetarian meal.
+Mushrooms are a great, healthy yet satiating, food that can be served as a side dish, a vegetable component in any dish, or as the main course of a vegetarian meal.

 Vitamin D is essential for bone health, as it helps the body absorb calcium.
-Adding quinoa to mushrooms makes for a protein-rich, meat-free and gluten-free dish, as a main course or as hors d’oeuvres.
+Adding quinoa to mushrooms makes for a protein-rich, meat-free, and gluten-free dish, as the main course or as hors d’oeuvres.

 It’s extremely quick and easy to prepare, and using mushrooms instead of meat makes it extremely inexpensive too!

 - Pre-heat the oven to 350F.
 In a medium saucepan, bring the stock and quinoa to a boil, cover, reduce to low and simmer until all of the liquid is absorbed, about 15-20 minutes.

 - In a separate pan, over medium heat, add ½ tbsp olive oil, then the red pepper, onion, and garlic and sauté until browned.
 Add the spinach and cook until just wilted.